SCALEit-eG/scaleit-interfaces-specification/Security/README.md

 - lid: string, required
     - ID of the license

-Request headers:
-- Authorization: Key {key}
-    - Used for authorized access to the license

 Response codes:
 - 200 OK: license found and deleted
 - 400 Bad Request: invalid app id
-- 401 Unauthorized: no key provided
-- 403 Forbidden: key is not authorized for the app
 - 404 Not found: no license for license ID or app not found

 ### PUT /transfer/apps/{aid}/licensekey